 Here’s looking at that sidewalk from within the parking lot, in front of the Grand Traverse Pie Company:That’s nice and all, but why no sidewalk directly to the intersection of Stop 11 and U.S. 31?
 And what about the sidewalk along the U.S. 31 right-of-way?
 Yet again, a major oversight.

 Presumably the Department of Metropolitan Development must grant permit approval by viewing a site plan before any new project breaks ground, and any redevelopment, major addition, or alteration should also come under its scrutiny.
 I grant that it is possible that some of the project might have been approved while the passage of the sidewalk ordinance was still pending.
-But this is highly unlikely, because the developers would have had no real incentive to build sidewalks prior to this amendment, and the sidewalk portions that they did create, however incomplete, do seem to abide by the standards of the code.
+But this is highly unlikely, because the developers would have had no real incentive to build sidewalks prior to this amendment to what previous was a very weak sidewalk ordinance, and the sidewalk portions that they did create, however incomplete, do seem to abide by the standards of the code.

 Of course most people would consider this to be splitting hairs; these are trivial concerns when the city’s unemployment rate hovers around eight percent and crime is nowhere near as low as it should be!
 After all, these are mere slivers of sidewalks that, because they generally fail to link to a broader network, will hardly ever be used.
 But these oversights to me are far more the fault of a City demonstrating that its regulations promoting pedestrianism have no teeth.
 According to the website linked above, the Metropolitan Development Commission wanted a balance between making the City more walkable, “while also taking into consideration the needs of developers for added flexibility in implementing the new requirements into their developments.”
 How does this translate specifically into the language of the ordinance?
 In nearly all amended sections of the city’s Revised Code, affecting nearly all zoning designations, the developer can choose between either i) constructing sidewalks; or ii) “Pursuant to a written agreement, a contribution in lieu of sidewalks shall be made to the City for the provision of sidewalks in Marion County.
 The amount shall be [$18 to $25] per linear foot of required sidewalk.
 The rate per linear foot shall be increased by [$.45 to $.60] annually beginning January 1, 2009.”